timunie/Ava-ApiTests/website/docs/P_Avalonia_Application_RequestedThemeVariant.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Application.cs#L95" title="View the source code">View Source</a>

 #### Property Value
+ThemeVariant

+##
-ThemeVariantSetting RequestedThemeVariant to Default will apply parent's actual theme variant on the current scope.
+Setting RequestedThemeVariant to Default will apply parent's actual theme variant on the current scope.

 ## See Also